How to use WebService for HL7 bi-directional interface with I-CARE

 VXU Messages

 Start the Stand Alone (EXE) Client App.
 Enter your User Name (usually starts with 888) and password.
-Select CDC (ASMX), WCF, or gRPC (gRPC-Web) type of Service.
+Select CDC (ASMX) or WCF type of Service.
 Go to [HL7 Messages] Tab and paste the VXU message into [Generated] box.
 For testing purposes use the word TEST in MSH-4 field.
 Click on [Send HL7 Message] button.
 The system should respond with an ACK message.

 QBP messages (HL7 queries)